Winds-AI/langchain_python_expense_tracker/docs/FRD.md

 - **3.1 Expense Input and Extraction**

-  - The main page provides a single text field for natural language expense entry and a submit action.
+  - The main page provides dual input methods: text field for natural language expense entry and voice recording with automatic transcription.
+  - **Text Input**: Single text area with Gujlish examples and helpful placeholders.
+  - **Voice Input**: Audio recording button with Gemini AI transcription, supporting WebM/Opus/WAV formats.
+  - **Transcription Flow**: Audio → Gemini STT → Text area population → Manual review → Extraction.
   - On submit, the app invokes an AI extraction chain that returns:
     - **amount** (required, numeric)
     - **category** (required, must be one of user-defined)
-    - **subcategory** (required, must be one of the selected category’s subcategories)
+    - **subcategory** (required, must be one of the selected category's subcategories)
     - **description** (required, text from the query)
-    - **datetime** (optional; if missing, use current date/time in the user’s timezone)
+    - **datetime** (optional; if missing, use current date/time in the user's timezone)
   - If any required field cannot be extracted confidently, the chain returns `valid=false` with `missing_fields` and an explanatory `reason`.
-The UI shows an error and keeps the user’s text in the input for quick editing.
+The UI shows an error and keeps the user's text in the input for quick editing.
-  - On success, the extracted data is shown in a preview and saved to MongoDB.
+  - On success, the extracted data is shown in a preview and saved to MongoDB with full audit logging.

+- **3.1.1 Expense Management (CRUD Operations)**

+  - **Read**: Display recent expenses with expandable details and action buttons.
+  - **Update**: Edit existing expenses through modal dialogs with form validation.
+  - **Delete**: Remove expenses with confirmation dialogs and soft delete options.
+  - **Create**: Enhanced expense creation with voice/text input and validation.
+  - All operations include audit logging and session state management.

 - **3.2 Categories and Subcategories Management**